barieom/job-os/status_report_2.md

 This week, we began to link the different pages of Job-os.
 After we switched to a new design last week, we spent recent days converting the remaining pages of the website.
 Most importantly, the navigation bar now allows users to browse what we have to offer.
+The "add a job" page was added, which allows employers to add jobs that they are looking to fill.
+The forms on the review a job and add a job pages were updated with submit buttons and dropdown options.
+The dropdown options will help us to ensure the right information is being submitted for fields where specific options are required.
 We have early versions of:

 -Home
--Review a Job
+-Review a Job (data is not yet being stored)
--Find a Job (placeholder while we work on MongoDB) -Map (still very early as we have not connected it to data)
+-Find a Job (placeholder while we work on MongoDB) -Add a Job (data is not yet being recorded)
+-Map (still very early as we have not connected it to data)

 We also continued our discussion on MongoDB.
 After completing Assignment 3, all